S4nnix/poke-ts/README.md

 # poke-ts
-pequeno projeto de info de pokemon usando pokeapi na typescript.
+Pokemon info project using pokeapi in typescript.

-## Pré-requisitos para instalar
+## Prerequisites for installation

 Node.js

-### Instalação
+### Installation
-1. Clone o repositório
+1. Clone the repository
 git clone https://github.com/S4nnix/poke-ts.git
 cd poke-ts

-2. Instale as dependências executando "npm install" e espere terminar a instalação.
+2. Install the dependencies by running "npm install" and wait for the installation to finish.

-3. Execute "ts-node poke.ts" para iniciar o projeto.
+3. Run "ts-node poke.ts" to start the project.

-// O projeto estará disponível em http://localhost:3000
+// The project will be available at http://localhost:3000

-## Como usar
+## How to use
-/pokes = Conteúdo de pokemons.json com informações sobre todos os Pokémon.
+/pokes = Contents of pokemons.json with information about all Pokémon.
-/pokes/:param (nome ou numero do pokemon) =  Exibe informações básicas sobre o Pokémon pesquisado, se não estiver em pokemons.json, ele pega informações do pokeapi e salva essas informações em pokemons.json.
+/pokes/:param (pokemon name or number) =  Displays basic information about the searched Pokémon, if it is not in pokemons.json, it takes information from pokeapi and saves that information in pokemons.json.